ropensci/MODIStsp/cran-comments.md

 MODIStsp 2.0.5
 ================

-* Windows 10 on local install, R 4.0
+* Windows 10 on local install, R 4.0.3
 * Ubuntu 18.04 on local install, R 4.0.3
+* ArchLinux on local install, R 4.0.3
-* win-builder (R-devel, R-release)
+* win-builder (R-devel, R-release, R-oldrelease)

 This submission should fix errors on Debian builds, due to improper trigger of an helper function leading to writing in the user's